 Deciding what, when, and how to migrate

 Not all data is created equal.
-As you begin to plan, you will find some types of documents and files that are less important than others.
-In our next article in this series, we discuss different migration strategies you can use based on your decisions about handling your critical data and other types of data in terms of what to migrate and when.
-For now, check these 3 basic tips that can help you prepare for a smooth migration and drive cloud adoption successfully:
+As you begin to plan, you will find some documents and files that are less important than others.
+In our next article in this series, we discuss different migration strategies you can use based on your decisions about handling your critical data and other types of data regarding what to migrate and when.
+For now, check these three basic tips that can help you prepare for a smooth migration and successfully drive adoption:

-- Be ready to collaborate—More often than not, migrations involve a plethora of stakeholders.
+• Be ready to collaborate—More often than not, migrations involve many stakeholders.
 So, it’s safe to say that you’ll spend a lot of time collaborating with the different teams in your organization during the planning phase to figure all this out.

 Data security